AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 Contact your AVEVA account manager at https://softwaresupport.aveva.com to get access to AVEVA Data Hub.

-You will be mainly working in the AVEVA&trade; Data Hub portal.
+You will be mainly working in the AVEVA Data Hub portal.
 Sign into the portal using the credentials associated with the tenant.
 You will also need a namespace and administrative client keys.

 ## Before you get started
 To work with SDS, you must first acquire a client identity, secret and authentication token.